 - Class B license: Three years of practical experience and a net worth of $15,000

 - Class C license: Two years of practical experience (no financial requirement)

 Be prepared to provide documentation with your application to support your ability to meet all work and financial requirements for your license class.
 This demonstrates that you have the vocational training with HVAC systems (such as boilers, refrigeration, warm air heating and air conditioning systems) and the monetary means to support your business.

 How long does it take to get your HVAC license in Virginia?

 Most applications for HVAC contractor licenses take approximately 30 days to process.
 Upon approval, the Board of Contractors will mail your license directly to you.

-Some factors which may delay the issuance of your HVAC license include criminal history, adverse financial history or disciplinary history.
+Some factors that may delay your HVAC license's issuance include criminal history, adverse financial history or disciplinary history.